Dan Renton Skinner: Radio

 Skinner played several roles in the BBC Radio 4 comedy series Deep Trouble, written by Ben Willbond and Jim Field Smith.

 In 2014, he appeared weekly on comedy internet radio station Fubar Radio alongside Barry from Watford in The Barry & Angelos Show.

 Film

 Skinner can be seen in Tim Plester's 2006 short film World of Wrestling as a fictionalised version of wrestler Dave "Fit" Finlay.

 In June 2014, it was announced that Skinner would play Simmons in Ben Wheatley's upcoming film High-Rise.
-Skinner appeared in Swallows and Amazons alongside Andrew Scott and Rafe Spall as a Russian Agent.
+Skinner appeared in Swallows and Amazons alongside Andrew Scott and Rafe Spall as a Russian agent.

 He also appears in the 2016 documentary Notes on Blindness as the subject, John M. Hull, in recreations.

+In 2018 he was cast as 'Desk Sergeant Simon' in the Welsh black comedy film, The Toll, that was released in 2021.

+In 2024, he voiced the characters Fox and Rat in animated film Fox and Hare Save the Forest.
+The film had its world premiere at 74th Berlin International Film Festival on 18 February.